 Kelly Hunt, M.D.

-Breast Surgical Oncology has over 20 surgeons who provide exceptional surgical care for patients with breast cancer and other diseases of the breast in the Nellie B. Connally Breast Center at MD Anderson.
-They also see patients at MD Anderson in Katy, League City, Memorial City, Sugar Land and The Woodlands.
-The team performs multiple procedures including:
+Breast Surgical Oncology has 26 surgeons who provide exceptional surgical care for patients with breast cancer and other diseases of the breast in the Nellie B. Connally Breast Center at MD Anderson's Texas Medical Center campus.
+They also see patients at MD Anderson in League City, Sugar Land, West Houston and The Woodlands.

 “We have a unique, multi-team clinic in the Breast Center.
 Instead of seeing a medical oncologist one day, radiation oncologist the next day and surgeon the day after that, a patient meets the entire care team on the same day to develop a personalized treatment plan,” says Kelly Hunt, M.D., Chair of Breast Surgical Oncology.